 The following criteria are considered for awarding a UMD Veteran Scholarship:

 - Record of personal achievement

 - Record of military service (or service as a spouse/family member); motivation for serving

 - Compelling, thoughtful, and thorough essay question responses

 - Unmet financial need

 Applicants will be considered for all scholarships for which they are qualified.
 Applications and supporting materials are typically due by mid-May.
 To apply for this scholarship and view other events geared toward veterans, click here.

 Need help applying for admission?
 The IAA offers a streamlined application process that is separate from the University at large.
-If you have questions during the application process, please contact Student Services Coordinator Randie Hovatter at 301.405.4686, or email@example.com.
+There is no deadline and students are welcome to begin during the Fall or Spring semester.
+If you have questions during the application process, please contact Student Services Coordinator Rebecka Jones at 301.405.4686, or email@example.com.